Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

-The Y(4360) is first observed in the process of $e^+e^- \to \gamma \pi^+ \pi^- \psi(2S)$~\cite{Belle:2007umv}.
+The Y(4360) was first observed in the process of $e^+e^- \to \gamma \pi^+ \pi^- \psi(2S)$~\cite{Belle:2007umv}.
 With a mass of approximately 4.36 GeV, Y(4360) resides in the energy region above the open-charm threshold, similar to other Y-states.
 The Y(4360) is of particular interest due to its unusual decay patterns, including prominent decays into $\psi(2S)$ rather than into lower charmonium states like $J/\psi$, which contrasts with expectations from conventional quarkonium models.
 This anomalous behavior suggests that Y(4360) could be an exotic hadron.

-As a PDG established state, in PDG data listed in Table~\ref{tab:data}, the mass of $\psi(4360)$ are from 4.3 to 4.4 GeV, which might show the three different states in the large range. {The first state is around 4.30 GeV, the second state is around 4.34 GeV, and the third state is around 4.39 GeV, which are renamed as Y(4300), Y(4340), and Y(4390) in the assignment respectively. }
+As a PDG established state, in PDG data listed in Table~\ref{tab:data}, the reported masses of $\psi(4360)$ range from 4.3 to 4.4 GeV, which may indicate three distinct states within this broad mass range. {The first, second, and third states are around 4.30 GeV, 4.34 GeV, and 4.39 GeV, and are denoted here as Y(4300), Y(4340), and Y(4390), respectively. }

-{The Y(4300) and Y(4340) observed in $\pi^+\pi^-J/\psi$ and $\pi^+\pi^-\psi(2S)$ process are assigned to be S=2 tetraquark state, with a corresponding theoretical mass of 4300 MeV and 4347 MeV respectively.}
+{The Y(4300) and Y(4340) observed in $\pi^+\pi^-J/\psi$ and $\pi^+\pi^-\psi(2S)$ processes are assigned as $S=2$ tetraquark states, with a corresponding theoretical mass of 4285 MeV and 4351 MeV, respectively.}